 - The Department of Agriculture, Environment & Rural Affairs (DAERA) advisers can offer advice on your rural business idea, sources of finance and how to manage the transition from traditional farm to rural enterprise.
 DAERA's organic experts can advise on all aspects of switching from traditional to organic production.
 Find more DAERA information about organic production.

-- GOV.UK has guidance on diversifying farming businesses and financial planning for farm businesses.
+- GOV.UK has guidance on diversifying farming business.

 - The Ulster Farmers' Union has over 12,500 local members and represents the wide range of interests of farmers.
 Find out about the Ulster Farmers' Union.